-The Keynesian Consumption function expresses the level of consumer spending depending on three items
+The Keynesian Consumption function expresses the level of consumer spending depending on three factors.

-- a – autonomous consumption (consumption when income is 0. (e.g. even with no income, you may borrow to be able to buy food))
+- a = autonomous consumption (consumption when income is zero. (e.g. even with no income, you may borrow to be able to buy food))

-- c – marginal propensity to consume (the % of extra income that is spent) Also known as induced consumption.
+- b = marginal propensity to consume (the % of extra income that is spent).
+Also known as induced consumption.